 Libya grows wheat, barley, dates and olives; they also rear cattle.

-Do you know any interesting facts about Libya you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about Libya?
+Share them in the comments below!